Ernesto España: Career

-España became a professional boxer in 1975 and won all of his bouts except one when he fought Claude Noel on June 16, 1979, for the vacant WBA lightweight title that had been given up by Roberto Durán.
+España became a professional boxer in 1975 and initially won all of his bouts except one, including one in 1981, when he beat future champion Arturo Frias.
+España fought Claude Noel on June 16, 1979, for the vacant WBA lightweight title that had been given up by Roberto Durán.
 España knocked out Noel in the thirteenth round to win the title.
 He defended it once, recuperating from a knockdown in round seven before knocking out Johnny Lira in round nine of a fight which has been showcased on ESPN Classic, before losing the title to Hilmer Kenty by knockout in round nine in March 1980.
 In a rematch in September, Kenty knocked España out again, this time in the fourth round.

-In 1981, he beat future champion Arturo Frias.
+For a period during this era, España was a resident of Puerto Rico.

 When Frias won the WBA lightweight title, España challenged him but Frias avenged his only loss and won a technical decision over España in 1982.

 España's next fight was another challenge for the WBA lightweight title, but this time Ray Mancini knocked him out in six rounds in July 1982.
 España never challenged for a world title again and retired in 1988.

+Professional boxing record

+Personal life

 His brother Crisanto España won the WBA world welterweight title in the early 1990s, when he beat Meldrick Taylor and lost it in his third defense to Ike Quartey.